BMX RACING

 RULES

-1. There is no limit to the number of entries from each school in each class division.
-With the exception of the School Cup Team Event, team managers must submit teams with riders names by Wednesday 23rd July 2025.
+1. There is no limit to the number of entries a school may submit in each division.

-2. Track Officials only in track areas during racing.
-Caregivers/support staff must not enter track area at any time but can meet riders in the PR area where staff will take you to riders.
+2. Only Track Officials are permitted in track areas during racing.
+Caregivers and support staff must not enter the track at any time but may meet riders in the PR area, where staff will escort them to their riders

-4. Team managers are responsible for riders, their parents, and other supporters.
-Please ensure that the safety and enjoyment of all competitors is of upmost importance.
+3. Team managers are responsible for their riders, as well as their riders’ parents and supporters.
+Please ensure the safety and enjoyment of all competitors remains the highest priority.

 BMX Bike Rules

-The Zespri AIMS Games meeting will be conducted under the technical rules set out by the TGBMX club in the BMX racing at Zespri AIMS Games rule book, with local rules taking precedence including the following:
+The Zespri AIMS Games meeting will be conducted under the technical rules set out by the Tauranga BMX Club in the BMX Racing Zespri AIMS Games Rule Book, with local rules taking precedence including the following:

-1. The TGBMX club reserves the right to determine the number of Officials, at the discretion of the Race Commissaire.
+1. The Tauranga BMX Club reserves the right to determine the number of Officials, at the discretion of the Race Commissaire.

 3. All bikes and helmets being used in the event MUST be inspected and passed by a scrutineer official during the registration process.